 3. Then find your support agent from Hacked.com and click on his/her name.

-- Remember to grant us full access to screen sharing and accessibility for Zoom.
+- Remember to grant us full access to screen sharing and accessibility for Zoom if using a Mac!
 On a Macbook this can be done by going to System Preferences, Security & Privacy, Privacy, and then choose Accessibility, open the padlock and then choose Zoom.
 Do the same with screen recording.

 To be able to help you, you must have your phone or computer with you.
 If you do not want to do a remote control session with us, we will be able to help you with a simple Zoom “Screen Share” on your phone or computer.